yurtalege/Siliconmonolayerenergycalculations/README.md

 # Siliconmonolayerenergycalculations
-Energy values of silicon monolayer were calculated in quantum espresso program in Linux
+Energy values of silicon monolayer were calculated in quantum espresso program in Linux and graphs drawn in Matlab.